-If you are preparing to visit the neurologist with a loved one that may have a cognitive impairment, it's important to prepare yourself and your loved one ahead of time.
+If you are preparing to visit the neurologist with a loved one who may have a cognitive impairment, it's important to prepare yourself and your loved one ahead of time.
 Setting realistic expectations before you go makes you more likely to leave feeling hopeful instead of frustrated.
 Here are some tips to help you prepare to visit the neurologist with your loved one:

 Neurologists